15 Ways to Make Friends as an Adult

 4. Volunteer in Your Community

-Giving back to your community isn't just fulfilling; it's also a fantastic way to meet people who care about the same causes as you.
+Giving back to your community is fulfilling and also a fantastic way to meet people who care about the same causes as you.

 Whether you're walking dogs at the animal shelter or serving meals at a local soup kitchen, volunteering introduces you to a diverse group of individuals united by their desire to make a difference.